-There are a total of 591 bridges in Mercer County, 424 are state-owned and 167 are locally-owned.
+There are a total of 591 bridges in Mercer County; 424 are state-owned and 167 are locally-owned.
+Of the locally-owned bridges over 20' span, Mercer County owns 151 bridges and shares ownership of 4 bridges with municipalities and neighboring counties; 12 bridges are solely owned by municipalities.
+Mercer County owns the majority of the local bridges.
+While this can add complexity to coordination, it is a net benefit due to its centrally managed and consistent bridge programming.
 Bridges are inspected regularly and rated from Good to Fair to Poor.
-It should be noted that bridge condition ratings have changed nomenclature from the prior LRTP where functionally obsolete (FO) and structurally deficient (SD) bridges are now in the "Poor" category.
-As of July 2021 condition ratings for the state owned bridges, 36% are good, 58% are fair, and 5% are poor.
+It should be noted that bridge condition ratings have changed nomenclature from the prior LRTP where functionally obsolete (FO) and structurally deficient (SD) bridges are simply described as "poor or worse" condition.
+The July 2021 condition ratings for the state-owned bridges show that 36% are good, 58% are fair, and 5% are poor condition.
 Of the local bridges, 35% are good, 35% are fair, and 31% are poor.
 It should be noted that "Poor" condition bridges are not an indication of unsafe conditions; poor can be assigned to a bridge that does not meet current design standards.
 Many locally-owned bridges are reaching their expected design life and the County is pursuing additional funding sources to address these bridges.
 EXHIBIT 56 shows the performance of the NHS system bridges in the county, which are part of federal performance measures.
 EXHIBIT 57 shows the current bridge conditions across the county.